 On a timely basis, from receipt of award throughout the duration of the NSF project, PIs are responsible for:

-- Identifying all known students (undergraduates and graduates) and postdoctoral researchers who will participate in the project AND
+- Identifying all known personnel (faculty, staff, postdocs, and students) who will participate in the project AND

 - Ensuring their timely RCR training before participation or payment from the project.

 - Include students and postdocs who "receive NSF funds" by way of salary or stipend or scholarship support to

 - Conduct research on the NSF grant and/or

 - Engage in research as part of their academic program.
 (NSF FAQs, No. 11)

 - PI Training.
 Beginning August 2022, Auburn University requires all research personnel to complete RCR Training at least every three years.

 - Before Participation or Payment from the NSF Project

 - Before Award or Modification to Scope of Work Processing - Before OSP processes the award or modification to scope of work, all known research personnel (faculty, staff, postdocs, and students) who will participate in the project must complete RCR training.